erroronline1/caro/readme.md

 * Select an installation password for the system user.

 ### Installation procedure
-* Run api/_install.php/ or rather api/_install.php/installDatabase/*your_selected_installation_password*, choose to install [templates](#application-setup) - no worries, in case of a rerun nothing serious will happen.
+* Run api/_install.php/ or rather api/_install.php/installDatabase/*your_selected_installation_password*
+* choose to install [templates](#application-setup) - no worries, in case of a rerun nothing serious will happen.
 Contents are installed only if the names are not already taken.
+You must be logged in with adminstrator privileges to take these actions.
 * Depending on your installation password strength it may be worthwile to change the system users token to the recommended 64byte-token.
 Export the token qr-code and store it in a safe place!
 * [Install as progressive web app (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Making_PWAs_installable#installation_from_the_web) from the initial browser request and give requested permissions on any elegible workplace.